Rohit-Patran/social-media-rest-api/README.md

 }
 and hit the authenticate route -- you get the JWT_KEY and use it in your headers with Authorization : JWT_KEY

-after this we can access the routes mentioned. visit this doc link for info about endpoints : https://docs.google.com/document/d/1TpvXD9PDIQreq-m4nLA9jCRCVdtprPkHx-0NjIrrtqE/edit?usp=sharing
+after this we can access the routes mentioned. <br />
+visit this doc link for info about endpoints : https://docs.google.com/document/d/1TpvXD9PDIQreq-m4nLA9jCRCVdtprPkHx-0NjIrrtqE/edit?usp=sharing